 So focus on your success.
 Let me be clear when I speak of success I am not referring to only monetary success.
 Success to me is a fulfilling life.
 Success to me emanates from embracing your abilities, which usually leads to a balanced life, psychologically, physically, spiritually and economically.

 So to summarize here are a couple of things to remember:

 - Do not to go around maliciously trying to hurt others… Remember what it felt like to have others put you down.
-Do not be like those people who hurt you.
+Do not be like those people who hurt you but stand up when needed.
 A very important thing to remember is those who put you down are really projecting their own insecurities; so is not as personal as you may think.
-Reminding myself of this, has helped me to see it for what it is; it is their problem, not mine.
+Reminding myself of this has helped me to see it for what it is; it is their problem, not mine.
 They have an issue and rather than working on that issue, they try to put me down so as to avoid facing their own shortcomings.

 2. Do what you love…Consume your time with the things you love.
 Focus on your abilities and you will get so much energy and joy that what others say or do will barely hit you.
-For me, I find my energy on learning, writing and guiding; when I focus on these I am happy.
+For me, I find my energy when I focus on those whom I love and who love me.
+I find my energy; although at times it may not feel like that; when I focus on healing and reclaiming myself.
+I find my energy when I am learning, writing and guiding; when I focus on these I am happy.
 It allows me to share my experiences with others, my life lessons, my mistakes; life takes a new meaning which provides me with energy.
-Energy which I then can use on those who love me and whom I love; that is what makes life worthwhile and beautiful!.
+Energy which I then can use on doing the things I love with those I love-THAT is what makes life worthwhile and beautiful!.